larkintuckerllc/k8s-cka-tutorial/15-understand-deployments/README.md

 ### Without Helm

-As there is some overlap between Helm's Chart releases and K8s Deployment revisions, let us first understand revisions without using Helm.
+As there is a conceptual overlap between a Helm Chart Release Revision and a K8s Deployment Revision, let us explore K8s Deployment Revisions without using Helm.

 We first create the Deployment: